 - Vail – Colorado’s other world-famous ski town, though worth a visit in summer too.

 - Crested Butte – An underrated and out of the way mountain town that makes for a unique getaway.

 - Fort Collins – Beer lovers shouldn’t sleep on Colorado’s city in the north.

 - Colorado Springs – Colorado’s second-largest city is quickly emerging as a tourist destination in its own right.
 Don’t miss Garden of the Gods.

 - Great Sand Dunes National Park – If skiing isn’t your thing, how about sandboarding?

 👉 Explore all places to visit in Colorado.

 From outdoor adventure to urban exploration, Colorado is packed with must-do activities:

-- Watch a Concert at Red Rocks – The top thing to do in Denver is one of the most spectacular outdoor amphitheaters in the US, and draws famous acts from around the world.
+- Watch a Concert at Red Rocks – one of the most spectacular outdoor amphitheaters in the US, and draw famous acts from around the world.